Greater Moldova: Under Voronin, Lupu, and Dodon

 Băluțoiu notes the Greater Moldovan rhetoric was also perpetuated by the Party of Socialists.
-Socialist leader Igor Dodon (who served as president in 2016–2020) has declared that Moldova's "entire territory was swallowed up by other states", and that "Moldovans have suffered at the hands of Wallachians".
+Socialist leader Igor Dodon (who was Moldova's president in 2016–2020) has declared that Moldova's "entire territory was swallowed up by other states", and that "Moldovans have suffered at the hands of Wallachians".
 In January 2018, Dodon celebrated Eminescu as a member of the "Moldovan people" and the "genius of our literature".
-As early as 2014, he also made statements questioning Moldova's borders with the Ukraine, specifically "the historical south and the historical north of Moldova" (though not also Bukovina).
+As early as 2014, he also made statements questioning Moldova's borders with Ukraine, specifically "the historical south and the historical north of Moldova" (though not also Bukovina).
 Such stances overlapped with tensions between Romania and Russia, and were reportedly encouraged by Russian President Vladimir Putin.
 In early 2017, Dodon visited the Moscow Kremlin, and, at the press conference, stated his regret that "in 1812, the Russian Empire had not annexed Moldavia's entire territory"; Putin also allegedly presented Dodon with a "map of greater Moldova, along the pre-1812 borders."
 Political analyst Corina Rebegea reviews Putin's gesture as a "gimmick" and "failed disinformation experiment", arguing that it was aimed at unnerving Romanian nationalists.
 Dodon's stance sparked controversy in Romania, with a former Foreign Minister, Titus Corlățean, retorting that Romanians should instead present Moldovans with the option of "reunifying Greater Moldavia, but within our own country's borders."